kalisio/crisis/docs/quickstart/concepts.md

 ![structure](../assets/structure-EN.png)

-Akt'n'Map allows to attach to each event:
+Kalisio Crisis allows to attach to each event:
   * a *location* (address or geographic coordinates),
   * *pictures* or *documents* shared among participants,
   * a **[workflow](../gofurther/workflow.md)** defining interactions between participants and coordinators.